marc-hb/linux/Documentation/arch/x86/microcode.rst

 the update is executed on one SMT thread of the core, the sibling "automatically" gets the update.

+Note that this update scope can be expanded, encompassing cores within a package or all cores in a system (refer to uniform_ update for detailed information).
+Consequently, the updated engine will be shared among the specified secondary cores, diverging from the default scope of SMT siblings.

 Since the microcode can "simulate" MSRs too, while the microcode update is in progress, those simulated MSRs transiently cease to exist.
 This can result in unpredictable results if the SMT sibling thread happens to